-Graduating with honors is a significant achievement.
-College graduation is a demanding endeavor.
+Graduating with honours is a significant achievement.
+College graduation is a demanding endeavour.

 You can understand how astounding that is when you realize that you must be among the top students in your class.

-On the other side, how many students graduate with honors?
+On the other side, how many students graduate with honours?

 What are the prerequisites for this?